windingtree/lpms-cli/README.md

 - `mnemonic`: Wallet mnemonic.
 Can be generated and saved with the `mnemonic` command
 - `defaultAccountIndex`: Default wallet account index. `0` by default
 - `salt`: Unique salt string, Required for creation and registration of the service provider.
 Can be generated and saved with the `sale` command
-- `metadataUri`: Storage Id (IPFS CID) of the signed metadata file of the service provider.
-Obtained with `storage --save --metadata` command
 - `lineRegistry`: Address of the smart contract of the Service PRoviders Registry (`Videre` protocol)

 ## Login